-A small victory here: I setup an Attiny10 with an input clock (CMOS, not Quartz) of 1.536MHz.
+A small victory here: I setup an Attiny10 with an external oscillator (programmable CMOS, not Quartz) of 1.536MHz.
 I then set prescaler at 256 to get 6000.
 Set micro fuse to enable CKOUT pin, and now I have a 6KHz clock from the 20 cent micro plus.
 Neat usage of the attiny10 here, thanks to my other project using it.
+The CPLD works with it, no problem.